QDevil/qdac2-tools/readme.md

 This repository contains additional tools and examples for QDAC-II.
 See https://qdevil.com/w82mkw6a/ for more information and examples.

+## List of tools

+- `usb-detector`: Detect a QDAC-II connected through USB and display port and version.

 ## How to use

-Most applications and examples are written in Python, so you will need to set up a virtual python environment, see First-time Setup below.
+Most applications and examples are written in Python 3, so you will need to set up a virtual python environment, see First-time Setup below.

 Each subfolder contains a separate tool or example.